 The intercity route from Aguachica to Armenia takes approximately 14 hours travelling by bus, and you go through 454 mi (731 km).
 The terrestrial transportation company Brasilia covers this route, providing low-cost bus tickets and several schedules so that the traveller can choose, always keeping in mind his comfort.
 Known as the Miracle City of Colombia, Armenia has achieved this nickname due to the initiative, sacrifice and undertaking of its settlers who, after the 1999 desaster, rebuilt the city and turned it into a modern and attractive urban center, but still preserving its cultural legacy.
 The weather in Armenia is tropical and presents an average temperature of 66 °F (19 °C), besides having a precipitation level quiet high.
 We recommend you to have an umbrella by hand, due to the usual rains, specially in April, May, October and November, and packing clothes that you feel at ease.

-Why book Aguachica to Armenia bus with redBus?
+Why book a Aguachica a Armenia bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Aguachica to Armenia.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Aguachica to Armenia.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Aguachica is a Colombian municipality located in the Department of Cesar, north of the country between the Andes and the Magdalena River.
 During the beginnings of the Republican Era the city became attractive for the cultivation of coffee.
 Afterwards, petroleum was discovered in the city, which motivated a second wave of investment and migration towards the city.
 Also, the creation of new highways connecting the city with the Caribbean contributed to a major growth in the cuty.Known as the City of the Middle Magdalena, and for its midway position between the mountains and the ocean, it has developed an important tourism industry, in order to host travelers of all kinds and needs.
 It also has attractive ecotourism destinations nearby.